eshan-sud/task-master/README.md

 - [x] Cookie-based Token Delivery
 - [x] Rate limiting
 - [x] Delay spammed queries
+- [] Prevent web scraping
+  - [x] Robots.txt
+  - [x] Captchas
+  - [x] Rate Limiting
+  - [] IP Blocking (Use extra links that can't be found by any user, but a web scrapper could & if they visit that link, we block that IP address from accessing the content)
 - [] Add XSS protection
   - [x] Implement on backend
   - [] Implement on frontend